chiph/recipes/DutchBaby.md

 * Preheat oven to 400F - put a cast-iron skillet in the oven while it is pre-heating.
 * When the oven reaches 400F, put butter in the skillet to melt.
 * Once the butter has melted, remove skillet from oven
 * Pour the wet mix into the dry and combine - do *not* overmix, lumps are good.
-You want to
+You want to *just* get things wet, getting rid of the biggest clumps.
 * Put skillet back into oven for 25 minutes.

 Serving suggestions: Sprinkle with lemon juice / powdered sugar or (since this is so similar to a pankcake) maple syrup